Siqi4766/Leaky_Integrate_and_Fire_LIF_neuron/README.md

 The membrane equation describes the time evolution of membrane potential in response to synaptic input and leaking of charge across the cell membrane

-I'll try to break this equation down using the knowledge obtained in NSCI200 at McGill (Dr. Ruthazer section specifically):
 - E_L: resting membrane potential (~ -70 mV)
 - R: membrane resistance
 - I(t): input current (amps or pA).